bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel/README.md

 ## License

-This library is Open Source software released under the Apache 2.0 license.
+The Ecore specification and Java library are Open Source software released under the Apache 2.0 license.

 ```text
    Copyright 2023 Dominik Grzelak